 Although there are not perfect ways to prevent CIPN, cancer patients undergoing chemotherapy should strive to follow a healthy lifestyle, as this can decrease their risk of developing peripheral neuropathy.
 Small lifestyle changes such as cutting alcohol consumption, daily exercise, and a healthy diet can all contribute to the prevention of CIPN, as these alterations can make you generally healthier.

 After being diagnosed with CIPN, you may struggle to manage your symptoms.
-However, being proactive in your treatment process can help minimize symptoms and prevent them from worsening.
+However, being proactive in your cancer treatment process can help minimize symptoms and prevent them from worsening.
 The most effective way to manage your CIPN is through pain management methods such as steroids, numbing creams, antidepressant medications, and anti-seizure medications.
-Aside from these options, there are alternative treatments that can alleviate nerve pain.
+Aside from these options, there are alternative cancer treatments that can alleviate nerve pain.
 Treatments such as physical therapy, acupuncture, occupational therapy, and other lifestyle altering therapies can be effective in supplementing pain management methods.

-In addition to these treatment options, it is important to take extra precautions.
+In addition to these cancer treatment options, it is important to take extra precautions.
 For example, if you have neuropathy in your hands, you may face difficulty when trying to do simple tasks such as cutting vegetables or driving.
 When doing these activities that rely on the functionality of your hands, it is important that you be extra careful.